KrijnvanderBurg/DevOps-Toolkit/README.md

 Many DevOps setups frustrate and fail because they treat local development and CI/CD as separate worlds.
 You format code locally with one tool, but the pipeline uses different configurations.
 You install dependencies one way in development, another in production.
 The result? **Misaligned local and CI/CD environments** with endless updating and debugging effort.

-This toolkit solves that fundamental problem through a different architectural approach and repository structure: **perfect consistency everywhere**.
+**This repository is an example implementation** that demonstrates a solution to this fundamental problem through a different architectural approach and repository structure: **perfect consistency everywhere**.
+It's not a tool or application itself, but rather a **working example** and **methodology showcase** that you can study, adapt, and copy for your own projects.

 ### 🎯 The Core Innovation: Shared Configuration & Script Architecture